-I started paying monthly payment to the credit card-1 while making the minimum to others.
+I started paying an extra monthly payment to the credit card #1 while making the minimum to others.

 The whole process took quite a long time to complete, but I focused on my goal and continued making payments until I repaid all the credit card bills in total.
 How?

 I decided to sell my car to save money on fuel.
 I traveled with my boyfriend, when necessary, but most of the time I worked from home.
 After selling the car, I put the extra cash toward the highest interest rate debt.

 I took a full-time job to earn more

 After one year, a good job helped me to live in a rented apartment independently.
 I worked my full-time job and continued the freelance job to earn some extra cash.

 After having paid off the first debt, I went for a weekend trip with my boyfriend to celebrate my success.
 It motivated me to stay focused on my debt-free journey.